12 page speed optimization tips (to CRUSH your load time)

 How to do it

-You can delay loading of third party script through javascript (requires development and tweaking of your theme), or through Google Tag Manager.
+You can delay loading of third-party script through JavaScript (requires development and tweaking of your theme) or through Google Tag Manager.

 time delay scripts

-13. Use Prefetch/Preconnect to “warm-up” connections
+12. Use Prefetch/Preconnect to “warm up” connections

 Difficulty: Intermediate (relatively easy to implement by adding the relevant tags to your code)